-Code book for Data Frame House is below Table 2.16.
+Code book for Data Frame House see problem 2.3.2 in Section 2.3 Homework

-3. The World Bank collects information on the life expectancy of a person in each country (\"Life expectancy at,\" 2013) and the fertility rate per woman in the country (\"Fertility rate,\" 2013).
-The Data Frame for countries for the year 2011 are in Table 2.17.
+3. The World Bank collects information on the life expectancy of a person in each country ("Life expectancy at," 2013) and the fertility rate per woman in the country ("Fertility rate," 2013).
+The Data Frame for countries for the year 2011 are in table #10.1.5.
 Create a scatter plot of the Data Frame and find a linear regression equation between fertility rate and life expectancy in 2011.
 Then use the regression equation to find the life expectancy for a country that has a fertility rate of 2.7 and for a country with fertility rate of 8.1.
 Which life expectancy that you calculated do you think is closer to the true life expectancy?
 Why?